CTS technology can be used to aid the decarbonisation of aviation in numerous applications across airports.

 - More space for complex routing of vehicle movements

-- Smaller batteries – up to 30% lower vehicle costs
+- Smaller batteries create vehicle costs of up to 30% less

 - Cuts potential collisions with chargers and other vehicles reversing from the unit